Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 Eligibility Requirements for Program

-• Colorado Residents or eligible ASSET students
+• Colorado Residents or eligible ASSET students undergraduates working towards their first bachelor's degree

-• Completed a FASFA/CASFA and authorize COF
+• Completed a FAFSA/CASFA and qualify for COF

 Ongoing Requirements to Maintain Eligibility